prat-man/Brainfuck/README.md

 #### Options

+    -c
+    --compile     Translate to C and compile to machine code [requires GCC]

+    -x
+    --translate   Translate to C but do not compile

     -t
-    -tape       Size of interpreter tape [must be equal to or above 10000]
+    --tape        Size of interpreter tape [must be equal to or above 1000]

     -s
-    -stack      Size of interpreter stack [must be equal to or above 1000]
+    --stack       Size of interpreter stack [must be equal to or above 100]

     -v
-    -version    Show product version and exit
+    --version     Show product version and exit

     -i
-    -info       Show product information and exit
+    --info        Show product information and exit

     -h
-    -help       Show this help message and exit
+    --help        Show this help message and exit

 <br>